jdarling96/jdarling96/README.md

  ## 🌱 Learning

  I'm currently taking a deep dive into Data Structures and Algorithms.
 Just Recently picked up a copy of Cracking the Coding Interview.
-If anyone is interested in giving eachother a mock technical interview let me know!

 ## 🔭 Upcoming Projects